dsyer/katacoda-scenarios/spring-boot/step1.md

 `curl https://start.spring.io/starter.tgz -d dependencies=webflux,actuator | tar -xzvf -`{{execute}}

 You can then build the application:

+> NOTE: It will take a couple of minutes the first time, but then once the dependencies are all cached it will be fast.

 `./mvnw install`{{execute}}